Our body is constantly controlling our glucose levels (glucose balance).

 When our glucose levels drop too low, our body secretes glucagon.
 It is responsible for activating gluconeogenesis (synthesis of glucose) and degrading glycogen in order to obtain glucose molecules (glycogenolysis).

-glucose levels are very high, our body will secrete insulin.
+Conversely, if our blood glucose levels are very high, our body will secrete insulin.
 This hormone stimulates glycogenogenesis (synthesis of glycogen from glucose) and the GLUT4 pathway.
 This is the dominant mechanism for removing blood glucose in muscle and fat after a meal.

 When this hormonal balance is broken, diabetes appears.
 There are several reasons why this balance can be broken (different types of diabetes).
 The most common types are: